MailToolbox/mail_plugger/docs/usage_in_script_or_console.md

 # => {:response=>"OK"}
 ```

-Or we can add tag as a default delivery option.
+Or we can add a tag as a default delivery option.

 ```ruby
 MailPlugger.plug_in('test_api_client') do |api|